-What is the root cause of Type 2 Diabetes?
+What Exactly Is Type 2 Diabetes?

 What is Insulin Resistance?

 Insulin is a hormone produced by specialized cells in the pancreas, known as beta-cells.
 One of the main functions of insulin is to drive glucose from the blood into the cells, especially muscle cells, where it is used as a fuel to produce energy.

 Think of the cell as a small room and the blood vessel as a hallway outside of the room.
 Glucose is a delivery person, running through the hallway trying to enter the room, but the door is closed.
 Insulin works as the doorman, opening the door for glucose to enter.
 Insulin must open the door for glucose to enter a cell.

 In individuals prone to develop Type 2 Diabetes, the doors in the cell wall are difficult to open, as if their hinges are rusty.
 Consequently, insulin cannot easily open the door.
 This is called insulin resistance.